fpco/executable-hash/README.md

 ## Usage

 The main function expected to be used by the user is `System.Executable.Hash.executableHash`.
-This function yields a SHA1 hash determined by the contents of the executable.
+When used in a TH splice, like `$(executableHash)`, the resulting expression yields a SHA1 hash determined by the contents of the executable.
 However, note that this may not be the actual SHA1 of the executable, since the hash can be injected into the executable (which changes its "actual" hash).

 Installing this package will also install the `inject-executable-hash` executable.
 Running this program on a binary, like